 - Mindfulness mediations.
 Taking a moment to close your eyes, focus on your breathing and listening to the sounds of the world around you can help you “get out of your head” and live in the moment.
-There are a few suggestions here you can try for mindfulness.

 - Try yoga.
 Stretching quietly can help your body as well as your mind unwind and yoga has been used for centuries to help people become healthier and happier.